pcal43/mob-filter/CONFIG.md

 #### `spawnReason`
 A list of net.minecraft.entity.EntitySpawnReason values.
-The condition is true when the mob is being spawned due to one of the listed reasons.
-As of Minecraft 1.21.3, valid are:
+The condition is true when the mob is being spawned due to one of the listed reasons.   *In version 0.11.2+1.21.1 and older, this key was called `spawnType`.*

+As of Minecraft 1.21.3, valid values are:
 - `NATURAL`
 - `CHUNK_GENERATION`
 - `SPAWNER`